How to choose the right Performance Testing tool?

 • Pacing: An important parameter to control the transaction rate on the server and helps to meet the NFR.
 Refer to Pacing Calculator to calculate the pacing.

-• Think Time: It helps to achieve the user concurrency during the test by extending the iteration time.
+• Think Time: It helps to achieve user concurrency during the test by extending the iteration time.
 Refer to the article for more details on Think Time and Think Time Calculator.

 • Run Mode: There are two types of run modes which are Duration and Iteration.